This page is aimed at readers who've "heard something" about Arduinos... but not at lot. If that's you, read on.

 Both of the Arduinos in the photo at the top of the page were from Modern Device.
 The lower one is the RBBB.
 Not only do I like the device, but I've also had excellent customer support from Modern Device.com and Wulfden.

 In the past few years, I've mostly used the Arduino Pro Mini.
 I've become lazy about assembling things myself.
 (Very lazy... the "assembly" for an RBBB is minimal.)

 There are, today, more "powerful" Arduinos.
 The Mega.
 The Teensy.
 But if you are just getting started, a Pro Mini, or a Teensy is hard to beat.
 They are only smaller, not "small"!

-Further comment on the support at ModernDevice: Look at documentation links on their page for the RBBB.
+Further my endorsement of the ModernDevice "Arduino"s: Look at documentation links on their page for the RBBB.